Date: 21 May 2015: Project Second

 nest-egg is gone.]

-I am not intransigent regarding this project.
-If there is a better
+intransigent regarding this project.
+If there is a better way that

-way that is within my budget I'm open to change.
-And that's why I
+is within my budget I am open to change.
+And that is why I posted

-posted here and elsewhere.
-I'm hearing one side (my mechanic's) and
+here and elsewhere.
+I am hearing one side (my mechanic's) and needed

-like when Son was small.
-His surgeon was "the" doctor who wrote
+reminiscent to when Son was small.
+His surgeon was "the" doctor

-the books on how to do the surgery.
-Well, results were less than
+who wrote the books on how to do the surgery.
+Well, results were

-spectacular and no one in the Miami area would suggest any other
+less than spectacular and no one in the Miami area would suggest

-solutions.
-Finally I took my little guy eight hours away to another
+any other solutions.
+Finally I took my little guy eight hours away

-physician of equal stature in a related specialty who had his own
+to another physician of equal stature in a related specialty who

-sense of direction.
-I followed that one and though not perfect, it
+had his own sense of direction.
+I followed that one and though not

 Son and daughter in the tow